 —V. Henderson, The Nature of Nursing (Philadelphia: Macmillan, 1963)

-Advanced Practice Nursing is defined as specialization in an area of practice and builds upon mastery of depth and breadth of specific knowledge.
+Advanced Nursing Practice is defined as specialization in an area of practice and builds upon mastery of depth and breadth of specific knowledge.
 Practicing at the advanced level also involves the identification of signs/symptoms/behaviors that indicate vulnerability and the selection of interventions to promote health and prevent illness, disability, and complications.
 Nurses in advanced practice integrate knowledge, scholarship, management, leadership, and consultation into their role and function in collaboration with other members of the health care team.

 Knowledge supporting advanced practice nursing is organized into three constructs: clinical practice, scholarship, and leadership.